Pesticides are pest-killing substances that help protect plants against molds, fungi, rodents, noxious weeds, and insects.

 According to the Environmental Protection Agency, there are currently more than 865 registered pesticides.

-Exposure to pesticides can happen in the workplace, through foods, and in the home or garden.
+Exposure to pesticides can happen in the workplace, through foods that are eaten, and in the home or garden.

 Pesticides and food

 For those not exposed to pesticides at work, the risks of exposure from eating non-organic foods or using pesticides around the home and garden is not clear.
 To date, research has not been able to prove or disprove claims that organic food is safer than food grown using pesticides.

 To help protect yourself and your family from pesticides on non-organic fruits and vegetables, remove the outer leaves of leafy vegetables and then rinse the vegetables well with tap water.
 Peel hard-skinned produce, or rinse it with lots of warm water mixed with salt and lemon juice or vinegar.
 Organic growers do not use pesticides on their fruits and vegetables.

 - Do NOT eat, drink, or smoke while using pesticides.

 - Do NOT mix pesticides.

 Do NOT set traps or place bait in areas where children or pets have access.

 Do NOT stock up on pesticides -- buy only as much as you need.